goldstack/goldstack/docs/goldstack/about/index.md

 ### Only the best tech

-We do not aim to provide starter templates for
+We aim to provide starter templates for the best frameworks currently on the market.
+All modules on Goldstack are based on frameworks and solutions with proven track records for productivity and stability.

-We provide templates and starter projects for

-We all know that in software the same problem can be solved in many different ways and that there is often heated disagreement between developers as to which technology and framework is best suited for the job.

-At Goldstack, we aim not to provide starter templates for every possible tech but instead focus on the technologies that enjoy widespread adoption and support in the industry.
-Thus we hope to save you some time having to browse around the web to compare framework X to framework Y but instead provide you with choices that are 'good enough for most circumstances'.

 ### Professional

 Goldstack templates allow your project to lift off at rocket speed while being sufficiently robust and configurable to fit the requirements of a professional environment.
 We enable this by:

-- All infrastructure is defined in Terraform that can easily be customized
+- All infrastructure is defined in Terraform and can be modified to fit into your environments
 - Everything can be deployed in AWS
 - We provide instructions for security hardening for every template